SteeltoeOSS/eShopOnContainers/README.md

 ## Steeltoe Edition

-This fork exists to demonstrate Steeltoe libraries and eventually deployment to Pivotal Cloud Foundry. **NO CHANGES HAVE BEEN IMPLEMENTED YET**
+This fork exists to demonstrate Steeltoe libraries and eventually deployment to Pivotal Cloud Foundry.

+Changes to date include:

+- Converted to use MySQL (should make service bindings on Cloud Foundry more likely to be possible)
+  - Uses the Steeltoe MySQL/EFCore connector
+- Added Steeltoe Management actuators
+- Centralized configuration with Spring Cloud Config Server (and Steeltoe Configuration)
+- Implemented service discovery with Eureka Server (and Steeltoe Discovery)

 ---